sarthakchaudhary-11/MACHINE-LEARNING/README.md

 - **Package (LPA)** is the dependent variable (\(Y\))
 - The model predicts how a student's CGPA influences their salary package.

-Would you like help improving your model, such as checking for assumptions or exploring multiple linear regression? 🚀